 If you think they’re unaffordable, shop around.
 There are some that are ridiculously priced, but others are much more reasonable.
 Why stainless steel though?
 It all comes back to sanitization.
 Hands down a stainless steel bucket is easier to clean, easier to sanitize, and doesn’t hold odors that will affect the flavor of your milk.

 What size bucket you need will depend on how much milk your gal is likely to give.
 We have three 2-gallon buckets for our home dairy.
 One is our winter Wash Bucket, one is the Under Cow Bucket that the milk gets squirted into, and the other is our Transfer Bucket.
 The Under Cow Bucket gets poured into the Transfer Bucket a few times while milking.
 Just in case.
 There is nothing worse than getting to the finish line only to have the cow shift and spill the whole bucket of milk.
 Ok.
-I’m sure there’s worse things that can happen but in that moment it’s tragic.
+I’m sure there are worse things that can happen but at that moment it’s tragic.
 It makes me want to cry.
 (Sorry.
 I couldn’t resist.)

 Iodine Teat Dip & Cup